-The Arizona Commerce Authority State Broadband Office will require prospective subgrantees to provide a comprehensive plan detailing their commitment to employing project labor agreements (PLA).
-We will request that subgrantees submit comprehensive and transparent plans, emphasizing their commitment to upholding the terms of the PLA (if one is in place).
+The Arizona Commerce Authority State Broadband Office will encourage prospective subgrantees to provide a comprehensive plan detailing their commitment to employing project labor agreements (PLA).
+We will request that subgrantees submit comprehensive and transparent plans, emphasizing their commitment to upholding the terms of the PLA.